 The process for making this choice will be different for members retiring before and after 1 October 2023.

 Further detail about each aspect of the remedy is provided below.

-All active members of the NHS Pension Scheme will be in the 2015 Scheme from 1 April 2022
+All active members of the NHS Pension Scheme are now in the 2015 Scheme

-The 1995 and 2008 Sections of the NHS Pension Scheme will both close on 31 March 2022.
-All staff that are currently contributing to these schemes will be automatically moved to the 2015 Scheme on 1 April 2022.
-NHS Pensions has written to impacted members to inform them of this change.
+The 1995 and 2008 Sections of the NHS Pension Scheme closed on 31 March 2022 and all staff that were contributing to those schemes on that date were automatically moved to the 2015 Scheme on 1 April 2022.

 Members will keep all pension that they have earned in the 1995/2008 Sections before 1 April 2022, and the calculation of these benefits will still be linked to the member’s final salary.
-These 1995/2008 pension benefits can still be accessed after 1 April 2022, in line with the existing rules for each section of the scheme.
+Members can continue to access these 1995/2008 pension benefits in line with the existing rules for each section of the scheme.